matthiasgubler/shopwithme-backend/README.md

 ### Populate MongoDB with Data

+The database will automatically be seeded, if the databasse volume is empty.

+**Seeding manually**
 Attention: Populating the Database will delete everything in beforehand.
 To populate the MongoDB the mongo shell should be installed.
 The installation-instructions can be found here: https://docs.mongodb.com/manual/mongo/
-For population connect to the desired database and then run `mongo < mongodb/init_data.js`
+For population connect to the desired database and then run `mongo mongodb/init_data.js`